Al153/PartIIProject/Ideas.md

   def main(): Unit = {

     /*
-     * Define the schema we expect from the database
+     * Define the core.schema we expect from the database
      * This might be loaded from a file or a library */